 As varied and multi-functional as our modern gas fireplace lines are, we recognize that today’s housing needs require a wider range of options than ever before.

 For example, if there are physical limitations that prevent venting, we offer our G Series customizable vent-free burner.
 If there’s an existing wood-burning fireplace, our gas stone sets provide a simple and elegant option.

 Our Evonic Fires line of electric fireplaces provide a groundbreaking flame pictures and one log set standard.

 And finally, If the interior space is limited and an outdoor living space is available, we have a full line of modern outdoor fireplaces, providing the same incredibly natural flame picture and Ceramic Logs or Fire Glass as our interior fireplaces.

 They are, after all, the professionals on the front line of the downsizing frontier.
-As industry websites like ArchDaily, Dwell, and architecture2b are happy to remind them with a never ending stream of articles, the world is changing rapidly and living spaces with it.
+As industry websites like ArchDaily, Dwell, and architecture2b is happy to remind them with a never-ending stream of articles, the world is changing rapidly and living spaces with it.

 Our intention is to help consumers and building professionals understand that they don’t have to settle for less when they’re considering a fireplace option for any space, large or small.
 As the saying goes, the best things often come in small packages!

 Robert Conlin is a freelance writer living in Wiscasset, Maine.
 A former certified chimney sweep and retail stove shop owner, he has returned to his roots as a journalist/writer in producing enterprise reporting and online content for a variety of publications and companies.